kuritsu/pozoledf-chef-repo/docs/chef-server.md

     the `install-chef-server.sh` script.
   - Set a default origin, with the same `ORG_NAME` you used on the `install-chef-server.sh` script.
+  - Select `Yes` to create an origin key (it will be uploaded later, so don't forget this).
   - Choose `yes` to setup a default Builder personal token, set it to the token you generated earlier from the Builder page.
   - You can choose `no` to set a Habitat Supervisor control gateway secret.